aerospike/aerospike-backup-service/README.md

 # Aerospike Backup Service

 ```
-Aerospike Backup Service is currently in Alpha.
+Aerospike Backup Service is currently pre Alpha.
 Production usage is not reccomended and changes may occur.
 Enterprise customers, please contact support to sign an Alpha agreement.
 ```